 LMS User Statistics

-An LMS is a software application that is used to deliver training programmes and education courses, according to its definition.
+An LMS is a software application that is used to deliver training programs and education courses, according to its definition.

 LMS packages are being adopted by colleges and universities to support online and distance learning.
 Educational institutions can administer and provide online courses to off-site students using LMS platforms.

 LMS systems are also popular among self-learners and hobbyists.
-Crafts, photography, blogging, gardening, woodworking, exercising, and other self-taught skills and hobbies are now available through a variety of learning programmes.
+Crafts, photography, blogging, gardening, woodworking, exercising, and other self-taught skills and hobbies are now available through a variety of learning programs.